ArduPilot/ardupilot_wiki/copter/source/docs/circle-mode.rst

 circle to surpass the maximum acceleration held in the :ref:`WPNAV_ACCEL<WPNAV_ACCEL>` parameter (units are cm/s/s).

 The circle rate set above can be dynamically adjusted in flight by two methods.
 The first is the use of RC Channel 6 if the :ref:`TUNE<TUNE>` option is set to 39, allowing decreasing the rate 50% or increasing it by 100%, at the channel min and max.
-The other is by enabling the :ref:`CIRCLE_CONTROL<CIRCLE_CONTROL>` parameter to allow stick adjustment of radius and speed.
+The other is by enabling the ``CIRCLE_CONTROL<CIRCLE_CONTROL>`` parameter to allow stick adjustment of radius and speed.

 Circle Control Option
 =====================

-When enabled, the :ref:`CIRCLE_CONTROL<CIRCLE_CONTROL>` parameter allows the adjustment of the circle's radius and angular velocity.
+When enabled, the ``CIRCLE_CONTROL<CIRCLE_CONTROL>`` parameter allows the adjustment of the circle's radius and angular velocity.

 - Pitch stick up (reducing RC pwm) reduces the radius until it reaches zero.
 Think moving forward from an FPV perspective.
 - Pitch stick down (increasing RC pwm) increases the radius.
 Think moving back from an FPV perspective.